 Nigella sativa Home Remedies

 - For pimples and blackheads, grind a tsp of dried black seeds with a little milk.
-Add half a tsp of fresh lime juice and apply it on the pimples.
+Add half a tsp of fresh lime juice and apply it to the pimples.
 Leave overnight and wash off in the morning.

-- A water decoction made with Nigella sativa seeds is given to mothers from the second day after childbirth, to strengthen the system and fight post delivery infection.
+- A water decoction made with Nigella sativa seeds is given to mothers from the second day after childbirth, to strengthen the system and fight post-delivery infection.
 It is also said to cleanse the uterus.